-It feels good to take a little time.
+It feels so good to take a little time.

-Slow Tarot is an ongoing collective reading project which aims to expand our radical imagination in this present moment through meandering exploration of tarot and cosmic themes as they interweave with current happenings in our world.
+Slow Tarot offers meditations that aim to expand our radical imagination in this present moment through meandering exploration of tarot and cosmic themes as they interweave with current happenings in our world.

 🌑 🌓 🌕 🌗 🌑

-Join me in this exploration, share your insights and get notified of new posts for free on patreon here.
+Join me in this exploration, share your insights and get notified of new Slow Tarot transmissions for free on patreon here.

 ♊︎– ♋︎